pechuk/documentation-api/Profiles.md

 | DELETE /profiles/id _(delete a profile and rule settings)_         | Y     | N                | N              | N              |
 | POST /profiles/id/apply _(apply a profile to a set of accounts)_   | Y     | N                | N              | N              |

-- Response will depend on the ProfileId's, Include Settings flag and Types condition added to the query parameter.
+- Response will depend on the ProfileId's `includes` setting flag and Types condition added to the query parameter.
 For example, if a user has no access to a profile and they modify profile details, an error will be thrown.
 Alternatively, if a user has no access to a profile and they modify rule settings for that profile, an error will be thrown.

 | Parameters | Details                                                                                                                          | Value        |
 | ---------- | -------------------------------------------------------------------------------------------------------------------------------- | ------------ |